-The first dozen or so years were a desperate hand to mouth struggle for survival.
-The generosity of a few individual benefactors and organised appeals for support from the ordinary people of Wales, kept the University in being, and, perhaps more importantly, deeply rooted it in the affection of the Welsh people.
+The first decade presented many challenges for the University’s survival.
+The generosity of a few individual benefactors and organised appeals for support from the ordinary people of Wales kept the University in being, and, perhaps more importantly, deeply rooted it in the minds and the affection of the Welsh people.
 A matter of considerable pride is that the University has made a significant contribution to the education of women, being one of the first institutions to admit female students.

-From the 1960s the University relocated from the seafront to the Penglais campus.
-This finely landscaped site enjoys spectacular views over the town of Aberystwyth and the sea.
-New buildings, including major arts and science developments, halls of residence, a magnificent Arts Centre and first rate sports facilities are located here.
-Most recently, major investment from the Welsh Assembly Government has led to the founding of the Institute of Biological, Environmental and Rural Sciences.
+Since those early days, Aberystwyth University has gone from strength to strength and now has more than 6,000 students and 2,000 staff.
+As the institution grew, its main campus moved from Old College on the seafront to Penglais Hill.
+This finely landscaped site enjoys spectacular views over the historic market town of Aberystwyth and the Cardigan Bay coastline.
+New buildings, including major arts and science developments, halls of residence, a magnificent Arts Centre and sports facilities are located here.